 There are so many things that can cause poor egg quality.
 It may be due to an underlying medical condition, chronic inflammation in the body, lifestyle habits and or diet.
 All of these areas must be addressed in order to improve the overall quality of the eggs and overall health as well.

-Medical conditions such as PCOS, endometriosis, premature ovarian failure and advanced maternal age will impact the quality of the eggs.
+- Medical Conditions – Medical conditions such as PCOS, endometriosis, premature ovarian failure, and advanced maternal age will impact the quality of the eggs.
 Management of these conditions can assist in improving the quality of eggs.

-I know I talk about it all the time but a bad diet, scarce in nutrient dense foods and full of lots of sugar and processed items will impact not just your overall health but also your fertility.
+- Diet – I know I talk about it all the time but a bad diet, scarce in nutrient-dense foods and full of lots of sugar and processed items will impact not just your overall health but also your fertility.

-Welcome to part 2 of my How to Improve your Egg Quality Series.
-This part focuses on what dietary changes you can make and what supplements may be useful to improve your egg quality.
+Part 2 – focuses on what dietary changes you can make and what supplements may be useful to improve your egg quality.

 I will forever be telling my clients that fertility starts with good nutrition.
 These are the exact areas you need to address to improve your fertility and egg quality.